Poulan, Georgia

 Poulan is a city in Worth County, Georgia, United States.
-The population was 780 in 2020.
+The population was 709 in 2026.
 Poulan is part of the Albany, Georgia metropolitan area.

-Poulan is notable for its police department's speed trap tactics from 2006 to 2012.
-In 2009, Poulan's small police force generated nearly $900,000 from fines and fees, a number comparable to a city 30 times its size and due to the charges and fees being more than most cities.
-The per capita revenue from fines and fees is $1,019.15.
+Poulan is notable for its police department's speed trap tactics from 2006 to 2024,and reported criminal activity by city and police leadership.

 History

 The Georgia General Assembly incorporated Poulan as a town in 1889.
 The city was named for Judge W. A. Poulan.
 The remnants of what was once a bank and pharmacy are still standing on Broad Street.
 Poulan is also home to the only two historical registered properties in Worth County; the Poulan Library and Possum Poke.
 Poulan was settled in 1877 along the Brunswick and Albany railroad.